Ramy-Nour/Uptown-FS/README.md

 This section describes how each primary page works, who can use it, and the key buttons and actions available.
 Use this as a quick help reference per role.
 Links and labels are given as they appear in the app.

 General notes
-- Roles: property_consultant, sales_manager, financial_admin, financial_manager, contract_person, admin/superadmin (admin pages).
+- Roles: property_consultant, sales_manager, financial_admin, crm_admin, financial_manager, contract_person, admin/superadmin (admin pages).
 - Date pickers accept calendar dates; if a date is optional and left empty, defaults are applied as documented (e.g., Maintenance Deposit defaults to the Handover date).
 - The app supports English and Arabic.
 Toggle “Language for Written Amounts” in Calculator to affect number-to-words output.